PimentelJ05/Formulario-Cadastro/README.md

 ## 🖥 How to Use
 - Visit the site: [Registration Form](https://sitecadastro.netlify.app/)

-- Fill in your details:
+- Fill in your details

 - First name, last name, email, and phone number.